kitnixx/AWS_Powered_Aerial_Lidar_Tree_Segmentation_in_R/README.md

 ## Resources

-Below are resources for modifying and executing the application.
+Below are resources for modifying and executing the application.<br/>

 ### Typical GitHub Repository Setup
 - Link existing folder with this repo